grafana/grafana/docs/sources/visualizations/heatmap.md

 ### Legend

-Choose whether to display the heatmap legend on the visualization or not.
+Choose whether you want to display the heatmap legend on the visualization.

 ### Exemplars

-Set the color used to show exemplar data
+Set the color used to show exemplar data.